 When was the timing belt/waterpump/etc replaced, if ever? and yeah, my car did the same.
 It is still going to be a problem, I can almost guarantee it.
 Just make sure you check it frequently.
 Once the engine is off and you know you won't be touching searing hot parts, don't be afraid to poke around and see if you can trace the leak with your finger.
 You can wiper your hoses dry and then see where the leak shows up first, because like mentioned before, leaks tend to go odd places before they end up on the ground.

-very true! thought I was getting lucky thinking it was the lower radiator hose but then got it on a lift and found out the whole motor was soaked with coolant! figure out the problem yet?
+very true! thought I was getting lucky thinking it was the lower radiator hose but then got it on a lift and found out the whole motor was soaked with coolant! :mad: figure out the problem yet?

 try to find some b 52 its the best industrial cleaner ive ever used itll get all the grease and coolant off and let it dry after u wash it off might be easier to spot sometimes the grease hides cracks and what not. also check anything that might have an o ring ie plastic parts with coolant going through them and dont put the red coolant in it. its bad coolant i heard it eats the waterpump